 Sesame oil is widely used oil that is often incorporated in Asian dishes.
-It provides a nutty flavor that adds an extra delicious taste to any meal it’s used in.
+It provides a nutty flavor that adds an extra delicious taste to any meal.
 If you don’t have it available on hand or forgot to grab it from the store, there are some options you can use.
 Below you’ll find a sesame oil substitute for all types of recipes.

-Why is this sesame see oil substitute noted as number one?
+Why is this substitute for sesame oil noted as number one?
 In large part, to its accessibility.
 It is one of the types of oil that most people keep on hand for cooking.
 There’s a high probability there’s a container of olive oil sitting in your cupboard right now.

 Olive oil is also a thicker oil, so you’ll find it similar in that manner to sesame oil.
 It’s also able to be used for many different dishes.
 If you use extra virgin olive oil, you’ll find that the taste is much stronger than sesame oil.